Anna Deavere Smith: Author

 In 2000, Smith published her first book, Talk to Me: Travels in Media and Politics, through Random House.
 (It was published in paperback in 2001.)
 In 2006, she released Letters to a Young Artist: Straight-up Advice on Making a Life in the Arts – For Actors, Performers, Writers, and Artists of Every Kind.

+In 2023, The Atlantic published the play This Ghost of Slavery: a Play of Past and Present in the December issue as part of the "On Reconstruction" project.

 Honors

 As a dramatist, Smith was nominated for the Pulitzer Prize for Drama in 1993 for Fires in the Mirror, which won her a Drama Desk Award for Outstanding One-Person Show.
 She was nominated for two Tony Awards in 1994 for Twilight: one for Best Actress and another for Best Play.
 The play won her a Drama Desk Award for Outstanding Solo Performance and a Theatre World Award.

 Smith was one of the 1996 recipients of the MacArthur Fellowship, often referred to as the "genius grant."
 She also won a 2006 Fletcher Foundation Fellowship for her contribution to civil rights issues, as well as a 2008 Matrix Award from the New York Women in Communications, Inc. In 2009, she won a Fellow Award in Theater Arts from United States Artists.

-She has received honorary degrees from Loyola Marymount University, Dartmouth College, Swarthmore College, University of Pennsylvania, Spelman College, Arcadia University, Bates College, Smith College, Skidmore College, St. Olaf College, Macalester College, Occidental College, Pratt Institute, Holy Cross College, Haverford College, Wesleyan University, School of Visual Arts, Northwestern University, Colgate University, California State University Sacramento, University of North Carolina at Chapel Hill, Wheelock College, Williams College, Yale University, and the Cooper Union.
+She has received honorary degrees from Loyola Marymount University, Dartmouth College, Swarthmore College, University of Pennsylvania, Spelman College, Arcadia University, Bates College, Smith College, Skidmore College, St. Olaf College, Macalester College, Occidental College, Pratt Institute, the College of the Holy Cross, Haverford College, Wesleyan University, School of Visual Arts, Northwestern University, Colgate University, California State University Sacramento, University of North Carolina at Chapel Hill, Wheelock College, Williams College, Yale University, and the Cooper Union.

 The United Solo Theatre Festival board honored her with the award for outstanding solo performer during the inaugural edition in November 2010.

 Smith won The Dorothy and Lillian Gish Prize (2013), one of the richest prizes in the American arts with a remuneration of $300,000.

 In 2013, she received the 2012 National Humanities Medal from President Barack Obama.
 In 2015 the National Endowment for the Humanities selected her for the Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities, delivering a lecture entitled "On the Road: A Search for American Character".

 She was elected to the American Academy of Arts and Sciences in 2019.

+In spring 2024, Smith delivered the 74th A.W.
+Mellon Lectures in the Fine Arts at the National Gallery of Art.
+The title of the series of four programs was "Chasing That Which Is Not Me / Chasing That Which Is Me."